chiweic/ddm_monitor/README.md

 data_ingest is a small FastAPI service that does the followings:
 1. Posts: periodically scrapes news articles (Q&A) from the Dharma Drum Mountain (DDM) website.
-2. Books: ingest books contents from designated folders
+2. Books: ingest books contents from designated folders (moved)
-3. Audios: so-called postable audio recordings publicly available also via DDM website
+3. Audios: so-called postable audio recordings publicly available also via DDM website (moved)
-4. Videos: youtube videos that containing Master Sheng Yan and his interview with anchor speakers
+4. Videos: youtube videos that containing Master Sheng Yan and his interview with anchor speakers (moved)
-5. Videos: other youtube videos that comes from official channels from DDM
+5. Videos: other youtube videos that comes from official channels from DDM (moved)

 # data storage